RateSafi blog

-Hidden Fees in Money Transfer Apps: What You're Really Paying
+Hidden Fees in Money Transfer Apps

-"Zero fees!" they say.
-But somehow, your family receives less than expected.
-Here's how money transfer apps really make their money — and how to spot the hidden costs.
+Zero fees sounds great, until your family receives less than expected.
+Here's how money transfer apps really make their money, and how to spot the hidden costs.

 ⚠️ The Dirty Secret